-| This is questionable.
+¦ This is questionable.
 Inspiration does not depend solely on the apostleship; take for example the Gospels of Mark and Luke.
 Some persons who fully believe the Epistles of James and Jude to be inspired have questioned their having the two apostles of that name as their authors.
 The authority of the apostle is quite another thing from inspiration; and inspiration, like that of the prophets, is quite another thing from apostleship.

 {352}

 Jerusalem.
-Antioch, perhaps, was even more important as the starting-point of Paul&#8217;s ministry.
+Antioch, perhaps, was even more important as the starting-point of Paul's ministry.
 It was only after the apostles had heard say that Antioch had received Christianity that they sent Barnabas, who afterwards went to fetch Paul; then they both assembled together with the church.
-At Damascus we also find disciples, but dare I point out a church to you which, with all its pretensions, has not, after all, the honour, so far as it is an honour, of having been founded by an apostle?* It is the Church of Rome.
+At Damascus we also find disciples, but dare I point out a church to you which, with all its pretensions, has not, after all, the honour, so far as it is an honour, of having been founded by an apostle¦?
+It is the Church of Rome.
 The apostle Paul, he who proclaimed sovereign grace in all its extent and in all its fulness, only went there as a prisoner, a living picture of the history of this city.
 Before going there, however, he wrote an epistle.
 There is not the least appearance of his having founded a church.
-So that Samaria, Antioch, Rome, are already lost to you*;* but this is not all.
+So that Samaria, Antioch, Rome, are already lost to you; but this is not all.
 In the Epistle to the Colossians the apostle speaks of those who had never seen his face in the flesh, for whom he prays.
 It appears that there were several such, and the apostle speaks of it as a very simple thing; but amongst others he mentions Laodicea, where we know from the last verses of the epistle that there was a church.
 I do not question your having a very human idea of the foundation of a church.
 But whatever may be the means of accomplishing it, one thing is very certain, that the assertion, that the New Testament only mentions or even contains the account of churches founded by the apostles, has its source solely in a superficial examination of the word, which must destroy all confidence in what you say of its contents.

-* In the primitive Church the churches founded by the apostles were carefully distinguished from all others.
+¦ In the primitive Church the churches founded by the apostles were carefully distinguished from all others.
 According to the Catholics it is this which gave so much importance to the Church of Rome.
-They quote a doubtful enough passage from Irenaeus (we have only a bad Latin translation of this passage, and of the greater part of the work of this good and pious father), after having spoken of other similar cases as an argument against heretics, he says, &#8220;Go to Rome&#8221; &#8212;*propter potiorem principalitatem.* Protestants justly allege that it was *archen* (origin), because the Church of Rome had two apostles, Peter and Paul, as its founders.
+They quote a doubtful enough passage from Irenaeus (we have only a bad Latin translation of this passage, and of the greater part of the work of this good and pious father), after having spoken of other similar cases as an argument against heretics, he says, "Go to Rome" -- *propter potiorem principalitatem*.
+Protestants justly allege that it was *archen* (origin), because the Church of Rome had two apostles, Peter and Paul, as its founders.
 For my part, the Epistle to the Romans is a proof of the contrary.
 However that may be, the Christians of the first century would have been astonished to have heard that all the churches were founded by the apostles.
 It was said that the celebrated church at Alexandria had Mark as its founder.
 But I do not wish to go beyond the certain proofs which the Bible furnishes.
 Here is, if you have not already noticed it (and I must suppose so from what you say), that which may be useful to you in your controversies with those who still bear that name.

 {353}